Ted Cruz's Political Views

 - Paul Ryan's Political Views

-A look at the political views of the current Speaker of the House of Representatives Paul Ryan.
-What does his budget plan really mean for the American people?
+A look at the political views of the former Speaker of the House of Representatives Paul Ryan.